Seekatar/ioptions-logger-test/README.md

 ### [Environment Variables](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration#evcp)

-Windows will tolerate colon separators, but it is best to always use double underscores, especially if you will be deploying to Linux, Mac or Linux containers.
+Windows will tolerate colon separators, but it is best to always use double underscores, especially if you will be deploying to Linux, Mac, or Linux containers.

 ```powershell
 $env:OneTime__FromEnvironment = "EnvironmentSettings5"